 Member-at-Large: In the absence of both the Chairperson and Vice-Chairperson, any other Committee Member present may chair the meeting.

 Other Officers: Additional officers may be elected by the Committee, as necessary, and assigned duties, as appropriate.

-Official Meetings: Held once a month or as deemed necessary by the Committee membership.
-Special meetings or other organization meetings may substitute for regular meeting with majority approval.
-Meeting day is at the discretion of current membership.
+MEETINGS:Official Meetings: Held once a month or as deemed necessary by the Committee membership.
+Special meetings or other organization meetings may substitute for regular meetings with majority approval.
+The meeting day is at the discretion of the current membership.

-Quorum: A quorum shall be the majority of the sitting members of the Committee, rounded-off to the nearest whole number.
+Quorum: A quorum shall be the majority of the sitting members of the Committee, rounded off to the nearest whole number.
 A sitting member is a member occupying a membership position who has attended his/her initial, official meeting.